dnyaneshwarnaktode/College-Connect/DEPLOYMENT.md

 # CollegeConnect Deployment Guide

-This guide will help you deploy the CollegeConnect platform to Vercel (frontend) and Render (backend) with MongoDB Atlas.
+This guide will help you deploy the CollegeConnect platform entirely on Vercel with MongoDB Atlas.

 ## Prerequisites

 1. GitHub account
 2. Vercel account
-3. Render account
-4. MongoDB Atlas account
+3. MongoDB Atlas account

 ## Step 1: MongoDB Atlas Setup